john9francis/gradschool-database/README.md

 # Overview

 This program "grad school database" is designed to help someone organize grad schools they want to apply for.

-To use, simply follow the steps on the menu to add a grad school, search for grad schools in the database, or mark a grad school as applied.
-You can also search for grad schools by location, program, or tuition cost.
+To use, follow the easy-to-use menu (on the console) that gives you options to:
+1. Add a new grad school (e.g. university of georgia)
+2. Add a new Career Path (e.g. software engineer)
+3. Add a new program (e.g. masters in electrical engineering)
+4. Search programs by state
+5. Search programs by career path
+6. press q any time to quit

 I wrote this software for two reasons.
 First, I wanted a database containing all the grad schools I have applied for or what to apply for.
 Second, I created this project to teach myself SQL.
 If you are a beginner to SQL, my code should be easy to understand because I am a beginner myself.
+I also created a "help" file with some problems I ran into while creating this project, and solutions to how I solved them.
+Access it [here.](HELP.md)

 [//]: # (Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.)